- Training

 You’ve sat attentively through a meeting or a class.
 You’ve taken page after page of notes.
 You’ve fought through the hand cramps (if you’re a traditionalist), or the temptation to check Facebook (if you’re the modern type).

-But when the session ended and you stepped out the door, you’ve been struck with a funny realization — you can’t remember a single thing that was just said.
+But when the session ended and you stepped out the door, you were struck with a funny realization — you can’t remember a single thing that was just said.

-The good news is, you aren’t alone.
-In fact, new research has begun to suggest that instant-forgetfulness is actually common for almost everyone — and that it might be the act of taking notes itself that’s to blame.
+The good news is you aren’t alone.
+In fact, research has begun to suggest that instant forgetfulness is actually common for almost everyone — and that it might be the act of taking notes itself, that’s to blame.

 Bloomberg Business summarizes the findings in a recent article, Taking Notes Kills Your Memory.
-The human brain, it appears, is wired to recognize when information is being documented, and to “intentionally forget” that info so as to be able to free up room for other things.
+The human brain, it appears, is wired to recognize when information is being documented and to “intentionally forget” that information to free up room for other things.
 The brain assumes that since the information is written down, there’s no need to remember it.

 While it’s true that one of the benefits of taking notes is creating a reference for later, these findings should give us all reason to pause and reconsider the rationale most of us offer for taking notes in the first place — to help us remember.
 It turns out, taking notes instead may simply be signaling to our brain instead to forget everything as quickly as we can write it down.